mailgun/holster/README.md

 2. The item has been processed with ExpireCache.Each()

 This is an unbounded cache which guaranties each item in the cache has been processed before removal.
-This is different from a LRU cache, as the cache might decide an item needs to be removed (because we hit the cache limit) before the item has been processed.
+This cache is useful if you need an unbounded queue, that can also act like an LRU cache.

-Every time an item is touched by `Get()` or `Set()` the duration is updated which ensures items in frequent use stay in the cache.
-Processing the cache with `Each()` can modify the item in the cache without updating the expiration time by using the `Update()` method.
+Every time an item is touched by `.Get()` or `.Set()` the duration is updated which ensures items in frequent use stay in the cache.
+Processing the cache with `.Each()` can modify the item in the cache without updating the expiration time by using the `.Update()` method.

 The cache can also return statistics which can be used to graph cache usage and size.

-NOTE: Because this is an unbounded cache, the user MUST process the cache with `Each()` regularly!
-Else the cache items will never expire and the cache will eventually eat all the memory on the system
+*NOTE: Because this is an unbounded cache, the user MUST process the cache with `.Each()` regularly!
+Else the cache items will never expire and the cache will eventually eat all the memory on the system*

 ```go
 // How often the cache is processed